fantom2020/torhosting/README.md

 sudo -i
 screen

-Now we will display the new onion name that was just created and change it to our vannity address.
+Now we will display the new onion name that was just created and can change it to our vannity address if needed.
 --------------------------------------------------------------------------------------------------

 Now there should be an onion domain in /var/lib/tor/hidden_service/hostname: